Jaduli/AI-RPG/README.md

 APPLICATION FEATURES

 - Continue a story with an AI model of your choosing.
-You may start off with anything in any genre, in any point of view (including second person view).
+You may start off with anything in any genre.
+- Make a custom scenario or let the AI guide the story for you.
 - Add custom story context with Story Essentials (always included in prompt) and Context Cards (only included when relevant to story).
 - Add custom instructions to be used in story generation (e.g. storytelling style, point of view, content restrictions).
 - Edit generated story content in any way (within the context window).
 - Story memories and summary will be created and used automatically as the story progresses.
+- Character and location cards have their own memories.
 - Save and load stories.
 The story autosaves after every continuation, and one backup save is generated for each story.
 - Edit generation settings such as model, temperature, and recent story token limit.
 - See total tokens used in each API call.
-- Support is included for running a local AI that can be used for summary and memory creation (requires compatible GPU).
+- Support is included for running a local AI that can be used for summary, memory, and asset creation (requires compatible GPU).

+RPG MODE FEATURES

+- Add custom player details (name, looks, party members, etc.).
+- Make player actions: do, say, use, custom, and new asset generation.
+Actions are automatically converted to be suitable for story generation.
+- Add and use items from inventory.
+- Add and use skills that gain experience the more you use them (higher level -> better chance for action to succeed).
+- Use D20 to make actions have a random chance to succeed.

 RUNNING INSTRUCTIONS

 Docker is required to run the app: https://www.docker.com/products/docker-desktop/.

-With Docker running, navigate to "AI-Storyteller" folder in your terminal and run `docker compose up --build` to build and run the app without local AI (=> all AI use is done with an external AI API).

-When running, the app can be accessed at http://localhost:5173/.

-If you have an NVIDIA GPU with at least 8 GB of VRAM and compatible drivers, you can run the app with a local AI for summary and memory actions (GPU mode).
-To use local AI, build and run the app with `docker compose -f docker-compose.yml -f docker-compose.gpu.yml up --build`.
-Running the AI locally will reduce cloud API rate limits and cost.
-Local story continuation is not supported as competent storytelling should be done with a large (20B+ parameter) model.
-Smaller models struggle with consistency and creativity and have limited use cases.

-NOTE!
-The full container takes about 25-35 GB to run, mainly due to Docker images and the local AI model (only installed on GPU mode).
-First time set up may take 20+ minutes to compose depending on selected mode and your internet connection.
+Clone the repository in your terminal: git clone https://github.com/Jaduli/AI-RPG.git

+Navigate inside the folder: cd AI-RPG

 Add your cloud AI API key and URL in a .env file in the root folder.
 The API key is ONLY used for API calls to your selected provider.
 You can also add default models for external API calls in the .env file.